-The issuer is a wholly owned subsidiary of Australia and New Zealand Banking Group Limited (ABN 11 005 357 522) (ANZ).
+Each issuer is a wholly owned subsidiary of Australia and New Zealand Banking Group Limited (ABN 11 005 357 522) (ANZ).
 ANZ is an authorised deposit taking institution (Bank) under the Banking Act 1959 (Cth).
-Although the issuer is owned by ANZ it is not a bank.
-Except as described in the Product Disclosure Statement (PDS), an investment in ANZ Superannuation Savings Account is not a deposit or other liability of ANZ or its related group companies and none of them stands behind or guarantees the issuer or the capital or performance of your investment.
+Although each issuer is owned by ANZ none of them is a Bank.
+An investment with an issuer is not a deposit or other liability of ANZ or its related group companies and none of them stands behind or guarantees the issuer or the capital or performance of your investment.
 Your investment is subject to investment risk, including possible repayment delays and loss of income and principal invested.
 Returns can go up and down.
 Past performance is not indicative of future performance.